eukaprotech/euka-datatables/README.md

 ```

 # Sort
 Sort is a column level option named 'sort'.
-By default sort is enable.
+By default column sort is enabled.
 Disable column sort by setting 'sort' to false in column options.

 ```javascript